kolkhis/lac/src/u1lab.md

 # will come to screen, redirect to the file.
 ```

-Do a quick man on tee to see what the –a does.
+Do a quick man on tee to see what the -a does.
 Try it without that value.
 Can you see any other useful options in there for tee?

 #### Ignoring pesky errors or tossing out unwanted output: